 If mentors have concerns about students’ use or misuse of sources, mentors are instructed to communicate directly with the student, not with the professor.
 Of course, they may wish to discuss the matter generally with the professor, but they are not expected to identify specific students.
 By communicating their concerns and by teaching the rules of citation and the art of paraphrasing, mentors treat this situation in a way that is fitting to their dual role as teachers and peers.
 It remains the responsibility of the professors to deal with misuse of sources in the finished product.

 How are we assessing the program?

 Faculty members administer to their students an addition to the end-of-course evaluations to gauge their reactions.
-Faculty members also conducted formal and informal assessments midway through the semester so as to offer guidance to the Mentor during the semester.
-In addition, the Writing Lab Director surveys faculty participants and mentors, using their responses to improve the program.
+Faculty members also conducted formal and informal assessments midway through the semester so as to offer guidance to the mentor during the semester.
+In addition, the Writing, Reading, and Speaking Center director surveys faculty participants and mentors, using their responses to improve the program.

-This responsibility has been shared: in some cases faculty members have written for desk copies; in some they have shared copies with the Mentors; sometimes the students already own their own copies; sometimes the Writing Mentors project buys them for the students.
-Please consult with the Writing Lab Director if you need to have books purchased.
+This responsibility has been shared: in some cases faculty members have written for desk copies; in some they have shared copies with the mentors; sometimes the students already own their own copies; sometimes the Writing Mentors program buys them for the students.
+Please consult with the Writing, Reading, and Speaking Center director if you need to have books purchased.

 Where did the idea for the program come from?